 As you follow the tutorial, you quickly take in your surroundings.
 Seeing tall (and ominous) concrete walls surround you with overgrown plants and no humans in sight leads you to wonder how exactly the story will unfold.
 Everything appears so serene as the game highlights how resilient nature is.
 Just as you begin to make peace with following your kitty group around, the story takes a sudden turn and you're separated from them due to an unexpected fall; pushing you down into the darkness that the walls hide.

+Just like that, your journey as a cat begins and you find yourself exploring a dark abandoned city brought to life by neon lights and the dangers that lurk within it.
+It's not all gloomy though, as you later encounter robots who end up helping you along the way towards your mission.
 One of these nifty robots just so happens to be on your back in the shape of a backpack and the two of you rely on each other every step of the way until the very end.
 You also quickly learn the true story about the unfortunate events that took place before the city was blocked off from the outside world.

 Apart from the amazing layout of the city you can explore, the game itself has various puzzles in place that help you develop the story line.
 Since I'm not the best with puzzles, it was a relief to find that most of the puzzles were user friendly but engaging.
 Sometimes you had to complete missions for the local robots to obtain certain desired objects, allowing you to move past the yearning of your kitty group from the very beginning.